Red Hat Training

 • The lvconvert(8) man page

-8.13.
-Resizing a RAID logical volume
+9.14.
+Commands to resize a RAID logical volume

-You can resize a RAID logical volume in the following ways;
+You can resize a RAID logical volume in the following ways:

 • You can reduce the size of a RAID logical volume of any type with the lvresize or lvreduce command.
 This does not change the number of RAID images.
-As with the lvextend command, the same stripe rounding constraints apply as when you create a striped RAID logical volume.
+As with the lvextend command, the same stripe rounding constraints apply when you create a striped RAID logical volume.

-8.14.
+9.15.
 Changing the number of images in an existing RAID1 device

 You can change the number of images in an existing RAID1 array, similar to the way you can change the number of images in the implementation of LVM mirroring.